 Social Security Disability Benefits

 There are two main types of Social Security Disability programs — Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).
-While both programs provide qualifying individuals with a steady monthly income, SSI and SSDI are not the same.
-Each program has different eligibility criteria, waiting periods, funding and average benefit amounts.
-Learn more about SSI and SSDI to see if you qualify, along with average benefit amounts for 2023.
+While both programs provide qualifying individuals with a steady monthly income, each has different eligibility criteria, waiting periods, funding methods and average benefit amounts.

 • Written by